AionSystem/SOVEREIGN-TRACE-PROTOCOL/PRIVACY-POLICY.md

   and become part of the repository record.
 - Contributor information submitted via the CLA process is retained as part of the contribution record.

+**⚠️ Important warning:** Do not include sensitive personal data (health information, financial data, passwords, private keys, or any information you would not want public) in GitHub issues.
+If you need to submit a trace containing such data, use the offline stamp function and do not upload the sealed entry to GitHub.
+The author cannot delete public GitHub comments.

 ---